linkhsiehx/alameda/example/deployment/kubernetes/README.md

 $ kubectl create -f crds/
 $ kubectl create -f deployconfig/
 ```
-> **Note**: If you are using your own Prometheus, please make sure the container environment variables of deployconfig/datahub.yaml are properly set to connect it.
+> **Note**: If you are using your own Prometheus, please make sure the container environment variables of deployconfig/datahub.yaml are properly set to connect to it.

 ## Deploy InfluxDB component